What is a broiler?

 Ensure your meat is cooked by using a meat thermometer.
 If the surface of the meat has good browning but the center is too cool, move the rack away from the broil element and continue cooking.

 Once your meat is done, remove it from the pan right away to avoid overcooking.
 You can let the meat rest for 5-10 minutes to complete the cooking process.
-For juicier results, make a foil tent over the meat while it rests.
+For juicy results, make a foil tent over the meat while it rests.

 How to broil produce in an oven